JazRav/GoatBroteSquared/README.md

 Check the `config` folder in this git for the `example_bot.ini` file, rename it to `bot.ini` and change for your info

+Same with `config/twitter` with the file `example_twitter.ini` Rename it anything and make to set it in your `bot.ini` file

-Also you need everything in the `images` folder for some commands
+You need everything in the `images` folder for some commands

-And these libraries
+These libraries

 ###### Discord Go
 `go get github.com/bwmarrin/discordgo`